delving/x3ml/docs/x3ml-schema-mapping.md

 The X3ML language was designed on the basis of work that was done by FORTH around 2006.
 It was adapted primarily to be more according to the DRY principle (avoiding repetition) and to be more explicit in its contract with the URI Generating process.

-The requirement that X3ML mappings be built **collaboratively** and that they must be amenable to sharing via an accumulating **Mapping Memory** also has influenced its design.
-The languge must be explicit about any knowledge of underlying ontologies so that the engine need not access that knowledge in order to function, and so that the mapping memory can also independently exchange X3ML.

 For the time being, X3ML will be restricted to consuming XML records and producing RDF in various serializations.
 As a result, XPath will be the source access used.

 ## Mappings